 What does sodium do?

-The main electrolyte in this extracellular fluid is sodium, and a majority of your body's total sodium stores are located here.
+The most important electrolyte This extracellular fluid is where sodium resides, and much of your body's total sodium stores are located here.
 This makes them quite "salty," and the total volume of extracellular fluid in your body is directly related to the amount of sodium you have on board at any given time.
-So more sodium means more liquid, less sodium means less liquid.
+More sodium so means more liquid, less sodium means less liquid.

 In addition to regulating fluid balance, sodium plays an important role in the absorption of nutrients in the gut, maintenance of cognitive function, transmission of nerve impulses, and muscle contraction.
 Basically, it's damn important.